mdcao/npScarf/README.md

 The assembly of the Illumina data (using SPAdes 3.5) of the Kpn2146 is made available [here](http://data.genomicsresearch.org/Download/npScarf/data/Kp2146_spades.fasta)

-* Create the bwa index for the Illumina assembly
+* Create the bwa index for the Illumina assembly:

    $ bwa index Kp2146_spades.fasta

 * In batch mode where all nanopore data have been sequenced and base-called, the scaffolding can be